priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 description: "Achievement Unlocked: Build a PC."
 tags: ["hardware", "life"]
 ---
-A couple of weeks ago, I learned that my laptop’s processor and the motherboard had fried.
-It might have sounded like a surprise to someone in my place, but to me it didn’t.
+A couple of weeks ago, I learned that my laptop’s processor and motherboard had fried.
+While this might have come as a shock to some, I can’t say I was surprised.

-I have been using that laptop for over four years, spending extended hours on it every day.
-I knew I had it coming.
-As a result, it was about time I built a PC.
+After all, I’d been using that laptop for over four years, subjecting it to marathon sessions almost every day.
+Frankly, it was more of a “when” than an “if.”
+So, when the inevitable happened, I decided it was finally time to build myself a PC.

-After spending a few exhausting days researching the hardware, comparing various benchmarks, choosing the components, looking for compatibility issues, and on and on, I finally placed the orders.
-It took me a lot of work to get through this step, but like they say:
+I spent several exhausting days researching hardware, poring over benchmarks, hunting for compatibility issues, and generally falling down the rabbit hole of PC building.
+Eventually, after much deliberation, I placed my orders.
+It was a ton of work, but hey—if it ends with a working PC, I’ll call that a win.
-> _All's well that ends well._

 ### Parts
-When choosing the parts, my goal was to get better performance while staying within the budget of an average laptop.
-I was able to accomplish that with the following components.
+My goal was to get significantly better performance than my old laptop, but without blowing my budget.
+Mission accomplished—with these parts:

 ![The Parts](/images/parts.webp)